emtilt/ph410s21/_pages/readingsurveys.md

 Again consider a volume charge density given by ρ(x,y,z)=aδ(x-1)δ(z) where δ indicates the usual Dirac delta function.
 The coordinates x, y, and z are position coordinates.
 What physical scenario does this charge density represent?

  A point charge; An infinite line of charge; An infinite plane of charge; An infinite volume of charge

+ ### Reading Survey 4

+The reading due for Monday was section 2.1 (pp. 59-65).
+Because practicing problems to test ones understanding is the only way to learn physics confidently, I'm curious what our reading habits currently look like as a class.
+Did you (or will you) solve any of the (unassigned) problems in Griffiths for this section prior to class time on Monday?

+Yes;No;Prefer not to answer

+ Suppose two charges, +q and -q, lie on the y axis, positioned symmetrically about the origin.
+The positive charge lies above the x-axis, while the negative charge lies below the x-axis.
+In what direction does the electric field point at an arbitrary point A on the x-axis?

+ +ŷ;**-ŷ**;+x̂;-x̂;Other or not enough info